Hardness of Token Swapping on Trees: Proofs that known techniques preclude -approximations

 We first show that this lemma gives the bound we want.
 By Property (P3) the lemma also implies that the total number of happy destination swaps is at most $bk$.
 Now consider the quantity $D$ defined above.
 Initially, $D=b\sum_{i=1}^k 2i=bk(k+1)$ and at the end, $D=0$.
 Since each happy swap and each happy destination swap decreases $D$ by 2, these two operations can each decrease $D$ by a total of at most $4bk$.
 Thus, symmetric shoves account for decreasing $D$ by at least $bk(k+1)-4bk=bk(k-3)$.
 Since each swap in a symmetric shove decreases D by an average of 1, the total number of swaps is at least $bk(k-3)$, as required.

 It remains to prove Lemma~\ref{lemma:happy-swap-bound}.
-We begin with two claims about the relative ordering of tokens and their destination tokens during the course of Vaughan's algorithm on the tree of branches.
+We begin with two claims about the relative ordering of tokens and their destination tokens during the course of the Vaughan-Portier algorithm on the tree of branches.

 \textbf{Notation:} For any token $t$, let $Q_t$ be the path consisting of the branch initially containing $t$ followed by the center node followed by the branch initially containing $t_f$.

 \begin{claim} If $t$ is unhappy, then $t$ and $t_f$ are on path $Q_t$, and appear in the order $t,t_f$. \end{claim} \begin{proof} By Property (P2), since $t$ is unhappy, so far $t$ and $t_f$ have only moved in the direction they want to go, which is along $Q_t$.
 Thus, $t$, and $t_f$ are both on $Q_t$.
 Note that $t$ initially appears before $t_f$ on $Q_t$.
 We will show that $t$ and $t_f$ have not switched order.
 Since $t$ and $t_f$ have never left $Q_t$, the only way for them to have switched order is for them to have swapped or for them to have arrived at the same node.
 It is not possible for $t$ and $t_f$ to swap because every swap either involves two tokens or two destinations.
 If they arrive at the same node then $t$ becomes happy and, by Property (P1), stays happy, contradicting our assumption that $t$ is unhappy. \end{proof}